March 30th, 2015

 For the most part, I was able to transcribe the recipe.
 The words leading up to the final ingredient of cayenne pepper are difficult to interpret.
 The recipe reads:

-Great the rind of 2 or 3 lemons and add the juice to a glass of brandy then mix the grated lemon in one pound of flour make a hole in the flour pour a half pound of treacle half pound of butter melted the lemon juice and brandy mix up all together with an half ounce of grated ginger and…unclear…cayenne pepper.”
+Great the rind of 2 or 3 lemons and add the juice to a glass of brandy then mix the grated lemon in one pound of flour make a hole in the flour pour a half pound of treacle half pound of butter melted the lemon juice and brandy mix up all together with an half ounce of grated ginger and…unclear [suggestion: quarter of an ounce]…cayenne pepper.”

 I love to cook and to bake, but I have never undertaken an endeavor like this.
 My first step was to make sure I had all of the ingredients.
 Most of them are common to our modern pantries.
 The only one that might be unfamiliar is treacle, which is another name for molasses.
 I use molasses in ginger snap cookies, but also in small amounts in chili and baked beans.